rach7777/monax-may/content/blog/2015/2015-05-01-tracking-digits.md

 comments: true
 date: 2015-05-01T00:00:00Z
-excerpt: Blockchain and smart contract tracking of digital goods and raw information could not be easier when using Eris' Distributed Application Platform.
+excerpt: Blockchain and smart contract tracking of digital goods and raw information could not be easier when using Monax Industries' Distributed Application Platform.
 Here's how to do it.
 meta: true
 published: true